JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/hello-world/creating-a-new-project/index.md

 IntelliJ IDEA will show you a list of configured JDKs at the top of the list as well as a list of JDKs it's detected on your machine at the bottom of the list.
 You can select any of these, or you can click **Download JDK**.

 Java is packaged and provided by a number of different vendors.
 This list shows some of the most common ones.
-Open JDK is Oracle's free, open JDK build, which will always be the latest version.
-If you pick another vendor, for example, Adopt Open JDK, you will see all the available versions for that vendor.
+OpenJDK is Oracle's free, open JDK build, which will always be the latest version.
+If you pick another vendor, for example, Adopt OpenJDK, you will see all the available versions for that vendor.

 ![Different JDK Vendors](different-jdk-vendors.png)